 that twists and turns.
 See how easy it is to make this freestanding

 greeting card with a 3-dimensional opening for hanging your special

-- Make a birthday card that features the child's age as a pop-up.
+- Make a birthday card that features the child's (or adult's) age as a pop-up.

 There's something almost magical about pop-ups that delights both